When people choose an image of themselves for social media sites, many decide to post less-than-flattering photos.

 “Our study shows for the first time that people select more flattering profile images for complete strangers than they do for themselves.
 This surprising result has clear practical implications.
 If you want to put your best face forward, get someone else to choose your picture,” Dr White adds.

-There are around 1.8 billion people with an active Facebook account; about a third of employers search online for information about job candidates; and about half of the British adults who are searching for a relationship have used online dating.
+There are around 1.8 billion people with an active Facebook account; about a third of employers search online for information about job candidates; and about half of the British adults who are searching for a relationship have used online dating.“Our study shows for the first time that people select more flattering profile images for complete strangers than they do for themselves.”

 The study involved more than 600 people and a range of experiments.